Xiangyan93/Chem-Graph-Kernel-Machine/run/README.md

 - "tMGR.json" is MGK with molecular-size-dependent normalization.
 - "tMGR-Norm.json" is MGK with simple normalization.
 - "tMGR-non-Norm.json" is MGK without normalization.
+- "tMGR-PNorm.json" is MGK with starting probability normalization.

 ## Gaussian Process Regression (GPR) for Single-Valued Property
 The file datasets/Public/freesolv.csv is the hydration free energy in water.
 We use